emacs-mirror/emacs/mps/manual/source/pool/index.rst

 You should choose a :term:`pool class` based on the properties of the data you plan to store in it.
-The MPS works best if you can segregate your data into a variety of pools, choosing the most appopriate pool class for each.
+The MPS works best if you can segregate your data into a variety of pools, choosing the most appropriate pool class for each.

 First, answer these questions about your data: